Russlirundhøe

 Russlirundhøe is a mountain in Vågå Municipality in Innlandet county, Norway.
 The 1825 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 35 km southwest of the village of Vågåmo and about 40 km north of the village of Beitostølen.
-The mountain is surrounded by several other notable mountains including Hindnubben to the northeast, Stornubben to the north, Nautgardstinden to the west, and Besshø and Kollhøin to the southwest.
+The mountain is surrounded by several other notable mountains including Hindnubban to the northeast, Stornubben to the north, Nautgardstinden to the west, and Besshøe and Kollhøin to the southwest.
 The lake Russvatnet lies about 5 km to the southwest of the mountain.